 Most (though not all) researchers agree that alopecia areata is an autoimmune condition .
 That means it’s caused by white blood cells attacking the hair follicles by mistake.
 Damage to the follicle will cause it to stop producing hair, leading to the characteristic bald spots in this condition as hair falls out.

 Almost half of all AA patients have mild cases that clear up within a year .
 However, many go on to experience recurring alopecia areata, with new patches appearing after the original ones have regrown.
 Up to a quarter of patients develop symptoms of severe alopecia areata that ultimately lead to alopecia areata totalis (total loss of scalp hair) or alopecia areata universalis (loss of all body hair) .
+Some people also experience ophiasis alopecia (a bald band across the back of the scalp).

 Alopecia areata doesn’t usually have a direct effect on your overall health.
 However, like any type of hair loss, it can lead to significant emotional and psychological distress [4, 13].
 The more severe or extensive the hair loss, the greater these psychological effects tend to be .
 One study found that two-thirds of patients with alopecia areata experienced hair loss-related depression, while almost three-quarters reported feelings of anxiety .